davidrhoden/davidrhoden-basic-netlify/timeline/kuder-test.md

 Maybe I should have been a "Psych., Clinical", I ranked really high for it.
 I think I would have liked that except for my basic on/off switch of empathy: I don't care or I'm all in.
 Might be tough in a clinical setting.
 That, or I would have just eaten all the pills.

 I don't know who made the pencil notes, maybe a school advisor.
 They suggested I major in English or Art, what a surprise.
-(In college I begged to quit being an English major and switch to Architecture because I just thought I knew enough English, I spoke it every day.
+(In college I begged to quit being an English major and switch to Architecture because I just thought I knew enough English; I spoke it every day.
 I didn't quit English, in the end.
 I just made terrible grades.
 I wish I had studied art, actually.)

 I rank lower for "Computer Programr", the job I have, than for "Lawyer", the job I trained for.
 Maybe I shoulda stuck to the books.
 I rank lower for "Engineer, Indus." than a lot of things I would never want to do, like "Clothier, Retail" and "YMCA Secretary".
 I would love to be an Industrial Engineer (if they mean "product designer", and not "sewer plant knob-twister", a job that was presented to me as an option at the time).
 I do kinda think the YMCA secretaries they surveyed had bigger dreams though.